phoikoi/quickwx/README.md

 As you might have noticed from the above examples, the Python files require Python 3.6 or above, because of the use of `pathlib.Path`.

+I have included several example JSON files in the `example-files.zip` archive, so you don't have to go get an API key just to see some results.
+They're also useful reference material if one were to decide to make some modifications. :)

 In the HTML output, some of the displayed items are obvious (icons, etc.) but some might need a bit of explanation: